Jack Mower

 Jack Mower (September 5, 1890 – January 6, 1965) was an American film actor.
 He appeared in more than 520 films between 1914 and 1965.
 He was born in Honolulu and died in Hollywood.

-After studying at Punahou College, in Honolulu, Mower moved to the mainland, and performed in vaudeville and in musical comedies on stage.
+After studying at Punahou College, in Saugus, CA, Mower moved to the mainland, and performed in vaudeville and in musical comedies on stage.
 His work on screen included serials and silent films.
 Mower was a leading man in silent films, but played bit parts after sound films came into vogue.

+He was in Goodwill Pictures films.